 Air pollution and its impact

 Air pollution has become a major concern for all of us.
-There are numerous causes and impacts of air pollution, some of which are discussed in the following headings.
+Here in this article we will discuss the numerous causes and the impacts of air pollution.

 1. The Ecosystem

-The Ecosystem is drastically challenged by ground air contamination.
+Ground air pollution poses a serious threat to the ecosystem.
 The evil impacts include respiratory and pneumonic problems for creatures and people.
 Fermentation of lakes and eutrophication make it worse for marine life to sustain.

 3. Materials and Buildings